cmahnke/projektemacher/content/about/index.en.md

 This page is an umbrella for some of my projects, that made it into a blog.

+# Instagram

+Since June 2021 there also is an <i class="insta"></i> [Instagram channel](https://www.instagram.com/projektemacher/), to presents objects from my collections and smaller projects.

 # TODO

 Additionally to implementing more blog ideas, the older ones are scheduled to be migrated to GitHub / Hugo in the next few months.
 This means that new posts from serving blogs can also be displayed here.